 Slow Cooker Lamb Stew with tender fall apart lamb chunks and hearty vegetables have a rustic flavourful thick broth.
-This Lamb Stew is definitely going to keep you warm in the winter.
+This rich Lamb Stew recipe is surely going to keep you warm in the winter.

 A warm comforting bowl of stew is a winter staple.
 While Beef Stew is the ultimate stew for the winter, this Lamb Stew is equally delicious.
 Lamb and vegetables are cooked in the slow cooker until really tender and Juicy.